hove-io/navitia_sdk_docs/docs/journey/android/index.md

 ### Application

-Some route or callbacks are delegated to the application.
+Some routes or callbacks are delegated to the application.
 If you have to receive some module data, the `Router` module must register a receiver with the right parameter:

 ``` kotlin